 Within each percentile, the model will determine total costs and funding allocations through a sequence of calculations.
 Utilizing fiber miles per location, total location count, average cost per mile, and location types (urban, suburban, rural), the model will calculate the total cost of providing fiber to unserved and underserved locations separately.
 These costs will be summed and then calculations performed to determine the average cost per location, average ISP contributions, and the maximum cost per location.
 If the maximum cost that the BEAD funds must cover is less than the EHCT and the overall ISP contribution meets or exceeds the 25% threshold, locations will be passed with fiber.

-The average ISP contribution, when multiplied by the number of locations, provides the total amount of ISP contribution.
+The average ISP contribution.
 Subtracting the total amount of ISP contribution from total costs provides the total BEAD funding needed for a given percentile.
 The funding allocation takes place progressively until all areas are connected, either with fiber, alternative technology, or until the funding is exhausted.
 The model subtracts the cost for unserved locations from the funding and repeats the process for underserved locations, using alternative technology costs only when the EHCT is exceeded.

 Recognizing the BEAD Threshold Financial Model is heavily influenced by the accuracy and specificity of model inputs, the IBO will complete simulations using FBA default values with a 10% margin of error for each model input.
-The IBO will also use proposals submitted under the BEAD program to reflect current economic conditions for broadband connectivity.
+The IBO will also use proposals submitted under the BEAD Program to reflect current economic conditions for broadband connectivity.
 This approach will allow fine-tuning of the model to select an EHCT that considers a range of local factors to maximize fiber deployment while also ensuring the most remote unserved and underserved locations do not remain under-connected.